aliciasteiman/breakout/doc/REFACTORING_DISCUSSION.md

 The next thing we did was revisit our declaration statements to make sure they just declared List<> rather than specify what kind of list.
 Most of our code that implements lists declares the method as an ArrayList<>, but they now reflect Java collection interfaces rather than the specific implementation class.

+We also started working on fixing instance variables; we went through them to make sure each one had the correct label whether it be private, public, or protected.